GCP Series: Best Practices - Cloud CDN (Content Delivery Network)

 One method for choosing the expiration is to categorize content based on how often you update the content; for example:

-- Near real-time updates such as live feeds for sporting events or traffic
+• Near real-time updates such as live feeds for sporting events or traffic

-- Frequent updates such as weekly, daily, or hourly weather information or front-page news images
+• Frequent updates such as weekly, daily, or hourly weather information or front-page news images

-- Infrequent updates such as a website logo or CSS or JavaScript files
+• Infrequent updates such as a website logo or CSS or JavaScript files

 Next, choose the expiration by content category.
 For example, a five-second expiration might be appropriate for near real-time sports scores, and a one-hour expiration could be used for weather updates.
-For content stored in Cloud Storage, set the expiration times by using Cache-Control
+For content stored in Cloud Storage, set the expiration times by using Cache-Control metadata.
+When content is served by Compute Engine, you control expiration times by configuring your web server software.

-header makes the associated content publicly readable and cacheable with a cache expiration of 72 hours (259200 seconds):
+Expiration times are specified by the max-age and s-maxage values in the Cache-Control header.
+This header is defined by the HTTP specification.
+For example, the following Cache-Control header makes the associated content publicly readable and cacheable with a cache expiration of 72 hours (259200 seconds):

 Cache-Control: public, max-age=259200

 To maximize caching, follow the guidelines in the Caching overview.
-Remember that max-age
+Remember that max-age and s-maxage values in the Cache-Control metadata field work together in the following ways:

-values are measured in seconds. - The
+• The max-age and s-maxage values are measured in seconds.

-value applies to all caches unlesss-maxage
+• The max-age value applies to all caches unless s-maxage overrides it.

 For content that changes infrequently or that must change along with related content, it’s often appropriate to use a long expiration time in combination with versioned URLs.